mastojadin/mad_duck_code_task/README.md

 -- php migrate_seed.php will create tables and seed them; after defining the database parameters
--- users have to be created via seed; care about the salt ;)
+-- users have to be created via seed; care about the salt ;)  'prefix_' .
+PASSWORD . '_sufix'

 -- check out cron_job folder for cron options